Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 Class Activities Outside of School

-Any class meeting or activity outside of school time is to have the approval of the principal.
+Any class meeting or activity outside of school-time is to have the approval of the principal.

-Decision of The Catholic Schools
+Decision of the Catholic Schools Office

 When bad weather necessitates the closing of school, Holy Souls School will abide by the decision made by the Catholic Diocese of Little Rock, which will be announced by the media and through the Holy Souls notification system.